-1.1 In March 2002 the Council sold its stock of some 6,500 dwellings to Riversmead and Stort Valley (now Circle Housing South Anglia) housing associations in return for a capital receipt, 75% nomination rights and a five year programme of improvements to the stock, which has been termed the 'Delivery of Promises'.
+- 1.1 In March 2002 the Council sold its stock of some 6,500 dwellings to Riversmead and Stort Valley (now Circle South Anglia Housing) housing associations in return for a capital receipt, 75% nomination rights and a five year programme of improvements to the stock, which has been termed the 'Delivery of Promises'. - 1.2 The five year Delivery of Promises programme came to an end in March 2007 and a report was presented to the Performance Scrutiny Committee in July 2007.
+Additionally there were other conditions attached to the sale of the stock which had a much longer timeframe for example nomination rights to their empty properties.

+1.3 At the Community Scrutiny Committee meeting in July 2008 it was agreed that officers should report annually on the remaining stock transfer undertakings.

+2.0 Report

-- 1.2 The undertakings were of two types.
-The majority concerned improvements to the housing stock transferred and had targets for either minimum spend or number of improvements.
-The five year Delivery of Promises programme came to an end in March 2007 and a report was presented to the Performance Scrutiny Committee in July 2007.
-Additionally there were other conditions attached to the sale of the stock which had a much longer timeframe for example nomination rights to their empty properties. - 1.3 At the Community Scrutiny Committee meeting in July 2008 it was agreed that officers should report annually on the remaining stock transfer undertakings. - 2.0 Report - 2.1 The majority of the promises following stock transfer ended after five years but three of the promises have a much longer life span.
+- 2.1 The majority of the promises following stock transfer ended after five years but three of the promises have a much longer life span.
 These remaining promises are monitored by the Housing Service. - 2.2 Nomination percentages.
 The Stock Transfer Nomination Agreement states that the two housing associations give the Council 3 out of every 4 of their vacant homes (of the homes that were transferred) for the Council to nominate to households on its Housing Register.
 This agreement is in perpetuity. - 2.3 Aids and Adaptations.
 The agreement states the amount that each housing association is expected to spend on aids and adaptations for their own tenants before the Council can be requested to financially contribute to adaptations to their own stock.
 The figure set for the first year, £185,000 per annum, is subject to an agreed annual increase based on RPI (Retail Price Index).
-This agreement lasts for 30 years from the sale of the stock. - 2.4 Right to Buy Clawback agreement.
+This agreement lasts for 30 years from the sale of the stock.
+Based on this agreed calculation the target figure for 2014/15 was £269,513. - 2.4 Right to Buy Clawback agreement.
 The agreement entitles the Council to a financial settlement or clawback, from the housing associations, from the sale of each home where the tenant had a 'preserved' right to buy entitlement.
-The percentage clawback reduces over time to zero percent after 20 years from date of the sale of the stock. - 2.5 The performance of the two housing associations is shown in the table below.
+The value of the claw back amount reduces over time to zero after 30 years from date of the sale of the stock. - 2.5 The performance of the two housing associations is shown in the table below.

-2013/14 Target Riversmead Housing Association Circle Housing South Anglia Percentage nominations to vacant homes 75% 100% 100% Spend on aids and adaptations £262,991 £277,055 £326,000 Homes sold under the preserved Right to Buy 40 per annum each 7 4
+2014/15 Target Riversmead Housing Association Circle South Anglia Percentage nominations to vacant homes 75% 100% 100% Spend on aids and £269,513 £195,938 £306,000

+adaptations

+Homes sold

+under the 40 per annum ٥ 2

+preserved each 9 3

+Right to Buy